-The Pearson BTEC Level 3 National Extended Certificate in Countryside Management is generally taken alongside other Level 3 qualifications as part of a two-year programme of learning, so learners will be able to progress to a range of specialist degree programmes.
+When achieved alongside other Level 3 qualifications as part of a two-year programme of study, learners will be able to progress to a range of degree programmes in the forestry and arboriculture sector.
+The qualification carries UCAS points and is recognised by higher-education providers as contributing to meeting admission requirements to many relevant courses.
+For example, if taken alongside AS/A Levels in biology and/or chemistry, it could lead to:

-The qualification is intended to carry UCAS points and is recognised by higher education providers as meeting admission requirements to many relevant courses.
-For example, if taken alongside A Levels in Biology and Chemistry, or a BTEC Level 3 National Diploma in the relevant field of study, such as Applied Science or Business, it could lead to:
+- BSc (Hons) in Arboriculture and Tree Management

-- BSc (Hons) in Countryside and Environmental Management
+- BSc (Hons) in Arboriculture and Urban Forestry

-- BSc (Hons) in Countryside Management
+- · BSc (Hons) in Arboriculture

-- BSc (Hons) in Landscape Management
+- · BSC (Hons) in Forestry

-- BSc (Hons) in Wildlife Conservation.
+- FdSc in Arboriculture.

-Learners should always check the entry requirements for degree programmes with specific higher education providers.
+Learners should always check the entry requirements for degree programmes with specific higher-education providers.